Best Hiking Socks

 Analysis and Test Results

-In this review, we focus on mid- and lightweight hiking socks with functionality that can extend from simple day hikes to hiking your next thru-hiking trail.
-We evaluated each with five core metrics; namely, comfort, warmth, drying speed, breathability, and durability.
-Now you can guide yourself to best hiking sock for your purposes!
-Use our award winners and notable mentions as a guide, then take a look at the scores to see how they stood up to other bomber products on the market.
+In this review, we focus on mid- and lightweight hiking socks with functionality for all adventures.
+We evaluate each with five core metrics, including comfort, warmth, drying speed, breathability, and durability.
+Now you can guide yourself to the right hiking socks for your purposes.

 Related: Buying Advice for Hiking Socks